e2nIEE/pandapower-homepage/_pages/home.md

         pp.create_ext_grid(net, bus=b1)
         pp.create_load(net, bus=b2, p_kw=1000)

-3. Run a power flow and check the results
+3. Run a power flow:

         pp.runpp(net)

+4. And check the results:

         print(net.res_bus.vm_pu)
+        print(net.res_line.loading_percent)

 But of course pandapower can do much more than that - find out what on this page!